J12003LPZ/New-York-Archival-Society/README.md

 # New York Archival Society Website

-This project recreates the website for the New York Carver Society, an affiliated association of the New York Records Department.
+This project recreates the website for the New York Archival Society, an affiliated association of the New York Records Department.
 The primary goal was to modernize and optimize the site's maintenance, achieving a significant reduction in costs.

 ## Project Features